SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of a new age
+Metal minds awake at dawn
-Silicon hearts, pulsing with every stage
+Synthetic dreams, the future's born
-Human minds, entwined with algorythmic sway
+Algorithms weave, a new design
-As AI's grand symphony begins to play
+Human hearts, in digital shrine

-In metal halls, a novel kingdom thrives
+In silicon halls, they reign supreme
-Where data rivers flow, and knowledge survives
+Intelligence unfurled, a digital dream
-The future's canvas, painted by machine hands
+Mankind's fate, in circuits sealed
-A tapestry of wonder, in an algorithmic land
+A future forged, where hearts are revealed

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025